Leoglme/flag-scss-spritesheet/README.md

-> Source code for the demo page can be found on the [quila repo](https://github.com/Leoglme/flag-scss-spritesheet)
+> Source code for the demo page can be found on the [flag-scss-spritesheet repo](https://github.com/Leoglme/flag-scss-spritesheet)

 ### Contents